OCP-on-NERC/docs/architecture/observability/use-cases.md

 ## Why
-This will cover the needed insiggtr
+This will cover the needed insight

 ## What
 This will cover the product, used by the receiver.